cyberark/summon/README.md

 * `-f <path>` specify a location to a secrets.yml file, default 'secrets.yml' in current directory.

+* `-u, up` searches for secrets.yml going up, starting from the current working directory

+    Stops at the first file found or when the root of the current file system is reached.
+    This allows to be at any directory depth in a project and simply do `summon -u <command>`.

 * `-D 'var=value'` causes substitution of `value` to `$var`.

     You can use the same secrets.yml file for different environments, using `-D` to